microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/eks/eks_postgres_terraform/_index.md

       * Apply the *configmap.yml* file on the EKS cluster
       * Use Azure CLI to connect the EKS cluster to Azure as an Azure Arc-enabled Kubernetes cluster
       * Create a custom location for use with the Azure Arc-enabled Kubernetes cluster
-      * Deploy ARM templates that will deploy the Azure Arc data controller and PostgreSQL Hyperscale on the EKS cluster
+      * Deploy ARM templates that will deploy the Azure Arc data controller and PostgreSQL on the EKS cluster
       * Open another Powershell session which will execute a command to watch the deployed Azure Arc Data Controller Kubernetes pods
       * Unregister the logon script Windows schedule task so it will not run after first login